colbywight/Numerical-Analysis/DivdedDifferenceTable.md

 **Output:** This routine will return the coefficients of the polynmoial in the form of a vector.

-**Usage/Example:**

-This routine was first tested simply for verifiaction purposes on a 2x2 matrix.
-Then a symetric positive definite matrix creator routine was implemented to test this routine on matricies of much larger size.
-The matrix was tested on a 1,000x1,000 matrix.
+**Usage/Example:** This routine was first tested on a 3 point data set, then another data point was added and the program was run again.
+It is interesting to note that when the point was added the fourth coefficient did contain a larger error than thought.

 ```C++
     int main() {